dynamsoft-docs/label-recognition-docs/programming/dotnet/user-guide.md

     <p>Figure 1 – DLR Result Structure</p>
     </div>

-You can find the similar complete source code for this application in `dlr-dotnet-{version number}\DynamsoftLabelRecognizer\Samples\HelloWorld`.
+You can find the similar complete source code for this application in `[INSTALLATION FOLDER]\Samples\HelloWorld`.

 ### Build and run the project